scrossuk/teachingmaterials/C/MemoryAllocator/README.md

 # Memory Allocator

-As part of the development of a new operating system, you've been asked to build a temporary memory allocator.
+As part of the development of a new operating system, you've been asked to build a memory allocator.

 ## What you need to implement